shidel/FDI/README.md

         built-in default settings are stored.
 Things like New Volume Label, OS Version and etc.

-        If RECOVERY option was present at launceh, tests if this version of FreeDOS is already installed using STAGE100.
+        If BOOT option was present at launceh, tests if this version of FreeDOS is already installed using STAGE100.
 If so, it just exists to the prompt with a welcome message.
 Otherwise, it proceeds with installation process.